Fighting With My Family

 Even if you don't have a huge interest in the sport, Fighting With My Family has a more about it to entertain throughout its running time, and though it does follow the same basic templates of other sports movies, it's held together due to good acting performances, especially Florence Pugh with an excellent lead performance.
 The accents are clearly more West Country than Norfolk, but any ears which aren't British probably wouldn't know the difference.

-Creative licence also plays a part, since the real story of Soraya Knight's rise to fame probably wouldn't be too family friendly, and with WWE and Dwayne Johnson serving as producers, it's not going to show the business or individual in any negative light.
+Creative licence also plays a part, since the real story of Soraya Knight's rise to fame probably wouldn't be too family friendly, and with WWE and Dwayne Johnson serving as producers, it's not going to show the business or individual in any negative light, even portraying the sport as real rather than kayfabe.
 That aside, it has a good message of triumph over adversity, playing to your strengths and being your own person.
 On the flip side, Soraya's brother Zak, also an amateur wrestler, keeps trying to impress the powers that be at WWE, only to be told that he doesn't cut the mustard, and to seek another career before he causes injury to himself or others.
 The contrasting trajectories of the journeys the sister and brother take provide the film's major conflict, while clever editing and camera angles provide the stunt doubles to do their work inside the ring in the handful of scenes which actually feature wrestling.

 Far more enjoyable than it probably should be, and though much is dramatised, it's a good coming-of-age tale set in an environment that hasn't really been represented on film before.
 There are some flaws, much like the sport itself, but it's quite an easy film to sit back and enjoy.